lagdo/dbadmin-app/README.md

 }
 ```

-The Jaxon DbAdmin config file can contain 3 sections, all optional.
+The Jaxon DbAdmin config file can contain 3 sections, all of which are optional.

 #### The `common` section